Roushan10/student-batch/README.md

 # student-batch
-this is course for students
+this is course for students.